fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_15.jpg)

-Figure 10.15: The output of the transpose on the DataFrame
+Caption: The output of the transpose on the DataFrame

 In this exercise, you created a DataFrame that holds the values of `testscores`, and to finish, you transposed this DataFrame to